Unix CLI as the Native Tool Interface for AI Agents¶

 run(command)tool backed by Unix CLI can replace large typed-function catalogs, exploiting the model's shell pretraining and Unix's discovery and composition primitives.

 Most agent frameworks register many typed tools — read_file, search_code, list_directory — each with its own schema and error handling.
-The alternative: expose one execution primitive and let the agent compose Unix commands directly.
-Models trained on large code corpora have extensive exposure to shell commands, man pages, and CLI documentation, making Unix primitives a high-alignment action space.
+The alternative is to expose one execution primitive and let the agent compose Unix commands directly.
+Models trained on large code corpora have seen a lot of shell commands, man pages, and CLI documentation, which makes Unix primitives a high-alignment action space.

 This is the extreme end of the tool minimalism spectrum: where tool consolidation reduces overlap, the single-tool hypothesis eliminates tool selection entirely.